Battle of Kulikovo: Searches for traces

 While preparing his work "Parishes and Churches of the Tula Diocese" (1895), editor Pavel Malitsky received reports from inhabitants of the Tula Oblast, who had found spearheads, poleaxes and crosses on the field.
 Spears and arrows dug out by the locals are also mentioned in the worksheets of the Tula Provincial Academic Archival Commission.
 Many artifacts were collected by noble families that owned Kulikovo, such as the Oltufyevs, the Safonovs, the Nechayevs and the Chebyshevs, whose rich collections were still remembered by local citizens in the 1920–1930s.
 Their estates were situated around the village of Monastyrschina, close to the site of the battle, but during the Civil War most of their collections were lost and only a significant part of the Nechayevs’ collection survived the revolutionary period, whereas the extensive use of agricultural machinery in the field contributed to a loss of remaining artefacts.
 Several antiquities, however, were found and transferred to museums in the late 20th and early 21st centuries.

 Works on relics from Kulikovo were published in the 1920s and 1930s by local lore specialists Vladimir Narcissov and Vadim Ashurkov.
 Most recent descriptions of Kulikovo weaponry and other artefacts have been presented in publications by Vasily Putsko, Oleg Dvurechensky and other historians.

 The 2008 book by Dvurechensky et al. presents a catalogue of findings in the Kulikovo field.
 According to the compilers, the following items of weapons belonging to the time of the battle: four spearheads (and two fragments), a tip of a javelin, two fragments of axe blades, a fragment of an armour plate, a fragment of chain mail, and several arrowheads.
 Many weapons found in the vicinity of the Kulikovo field (such as bardiches, firearms), date back to the 16th–18th centuries and cannot in any way relate to the Kulikovo battle of 1380.

-Perspectives

-The memorial column on the Kulikovo field was designed by Alexander Brullov in 1848.

-The historical evaluation of the battle has many theories as to its significance in the course of history: